valhalla/valhalla/docs/docs/building.md

 The artifacts will be built to `./build/Release`.

+### Include Valhalla as a project dependency

+When importing `libvalhalla` as a dependency in a project, it's important to know that we're using both CMake and `pkg-config` to resolve our own dependencies.
+Check the root `CMakeLists.txt` for details.
+This is important in case you'd like to bring your own dependencies, such as cURL or protobuf.
+It's always safe to use `PKG_CONFIG_PATH` environment variable to point CMake to custom installations, however, for dependencies we resolve with `find_package` you'll need to check CMake's built-in `Find*` modules on how to provide the proper paths.

+To resolve `libvalhalla`'s linker/library paths/options, we recommend to use `pkg-config` or `pkg_check_modules` (in CMake).

 ## Running Valhalla server on Unix

 The following script should be enough to make some routing data and start a server using it.
 (Note - if you would like to run an elevation lookup service with Valhalla follow the instructions [here](./elevation.md)).